gadmm/RFCs/rfcs/interop.md

 The criterion is that performance must be comparable to the no-naked-pointers mode and not have extravagant adverse effect.
-This is plausible thanks to the original experiment and the survey work.
+This is plausible thanks to the companion survey work and the original experiment.

 In addition, I have identified 4 challenges which must be convincingly shown solvable to ensure that the result is both usable and scalable:

 1. the “growing heap” issue, whereby out-of-heap pointers become in-heap after the heap grows,
-2. 32-bit support,
+2. 32-bit support & large memory support,
 3. the cost of synchronisation for multicore,
 4. malloc implementation for multicore.